aaronmams/rHD-Data-Import-Export/README.md

 ### APIs

 I claim no expertise in developing data streams using APIs.
-In fact, "upping my API-game" is probably my biggest coding resolution for 2020/2021.
+In fact, “upping my API-game” is probably my biggest coding resolution for 2020/2021.
 I think familiarity with R-API relationships is important
 because: